 Binary Code and Computer Hardware: The Connection

 Hardware is built to understand and process binary code.
 Whether it’s the CPU, memory, or storage devices, each component of a computer responds directly to binary instructions.
-Here’s how binary code impacts the key hardware components:
+Here’s how binary code impacts key computer parts:

 The CPU is often referred to as the brain of the computer.
 It processes instructions encoded in binary.
 Machine code, a low-level binary representation of instructions, tells the CPU what operations to perform.
 Each CPU has a set of predefined binary instructions called an instruction set architecture (ISA).
 For instance, binary instructions might tell the CPU to add numbers, move data, or compare values.
 Without binary code, the CPU would have no way to interpret software commands.